7 Cheap Cell Phone Plans We’re Looking At

 Cheap cell phone plans are one of the best ways to save money in a budget.
 While you get quality service through Verizon the monthly bill can make nearly anyone choke.
-Thankfully they do have no-contract options available now though a lot of that goes back to competition forcing them that way.
+Thankfully they do have no-contract options available now though a lot of that goes back to competition forcing them to go that way.
 That notwithstanding, reducing a monthly cell phone bill is one of the best ways to save money as a family.

 After taking a look at some of the cheap cell phone plan options out there we decided to move to Cricket, which operates on the AT&T network for a total of $70 per month – or a savings of roughly $100 each month.
-Having used Cricket for the past year, we’ve not seen any noticeable drop-off in quality.
+Having used Cricket for the past 18 months, we’ve not seen any noticeable drop-off in quality.
 There are some great options out there to consider if you’re looking to lower your monthly cell phone bill.
-With that in mind, here are some of the best cheap cell phone plans available.
+With that in mind, here are some of the best cheap cell phone plans currently available.

 Cheap Cell Phone Plans to Consider

 When I got my first cell phone the only real options were the big carriers and outliers like TracFone.
 Thankfully that is no longer the case as most people can find plans that cost them no more than $50 as you’ll see below.

 Republic Wireless is one of the most popular carriers out there, and for good reason.
 They might even offer the cheapest cell phone option out there with monthly plans that start as low as $15.

 The plans at Republic Wireless range from $15, which is all on Wi-Fi and has unlimited talk and text to $40 per month that includes up to 5 MB of data.
 If you just need basic coverage and are regularly on Wi-Fi then Republic Wireless is a great carrier to consider.